MichaelMurry49/BlueTube/README.md

 # README

 # Description
-Blue Tube is a video hosting website influenced by You Tube's design structure.
+BlueTube is a video hosting website influenced by YouTube's design structure.
 Users can upload and view other users videos.
 Videos can only be deleted by the user that posted it.

 # Link to Blue Tube
 https://blue-tube.herokuapp.com/#/